dsbowen/hemlock/docs_md/comprehension.md

 the first instructions page.

 Participants only have to pass each check once.
-For example, suppose there are two checks, A and B. A participant passes check A but fails check B.
+For example, suppose there are two checks, A and B. The participant passes check A but fails check B.
 He is brought back to the first page of the instructions.
 After rereading the instructions, he is brought directly to check B, skipping check A.